wences-sanchez/Knowledge-Base/pages/Cover Letter.md

   **What, specifically, would I bring to XXX in this role?**
   **I am almost finishing an official Master's degree in DevOps**.
 That is taught by the University of La Rioja (UNIR).
 In it, I have learn lots of technologies such as: AWS, Cloud Foundations, Terraform, Ansible, Linux, Containers or Jenkins.

   **I have experience in both development and testing roles**.
-I have 1.5 years of experience as a QA Engineer and 1.5
+I have 1.5 years of experience as a QA Engineer and 1.5 years of experience as an Automation Engineer.